Engineer cap and ring

 The rings are made of yellow and white gold, and silver.
 There are two models, traditional and thin, and some models are also available with diamonds.

 The ring may be worn as soon as you graduate as an engineer.
 The rings and badges are manufactured by the Helsinki-based Goldsmiths’ Widemark Oy.
-The Union of Professional Engineers has the exclusive right to distribute engineering rings.
+The Union of Professional Engineers in Finland has the exclusive right to distribute engineering rings.